dfsp-spirit/neuro/README_DEV.md

 conda install -c conda-forge m2w64-make
 ```

+Alternatively, you could install the chocolatey package manager for Windows, and use it to install GNU make via `choco install make`.

-Once you have it, you can build and run neuro demo apps using `make` as illustrated for Unix above, just remember that the binary that comes in the `m2w64-make` package is called `mingw32-make` and replace it in the commands:
+Once you have make installed one way or the other, you can build and run neuro demo apps using `make` as illustrated for Unix above.
+In case you installed the MINGW make, just remember that the binary that comes in the `m2w64-make` package is called `mingw32-make` and replace it accordingly in the commands:

 ```shell
 mingw32-make